Ziti and Zitoni from Campania;

 “It is said that on Sunday mornings, the noise of women breaking ziti by hand can be heard in the alleys of Naples”

 Quintessentially Neapolitan, Ziti or Zitoni are THE pasta for feasts and holidays in Campania.
-The famously sumptuous Campanian celebratory meals and family Sunday lunches are never forsaken, not even on the hottest day of the year.
-Tradition is to be honored, and on the 15th August holiday, Ferragosto, there will always be a plate of zitoni or ziti on the table!
+The famously sumptuous Neapolitan celebratory meals and family Sunday lunches are never forsaken, not even on the hottest day of the year.
+Traditions are important in this Southern Italian region, and on big holidays like ferragosto on 15th August (when all of Italy is on holiday), there will always be a plate of zitoni or ziti on the table!

 Some ziti and zitoni history.

 Ziti are an ancient type of pasta, born when there were not so many sizes to choose from and no cooking pots to fit this long pasta in!
 I have read two versions of the names’ origin.
 Firstly, that the name ‘ziti’ came from the word ‘zitelle’ meaning maid or single woman.
 This pasta was originally called ‘zite’ and was traditionally served at weddings, when the bride was, obviously, celebrating her change in status from ‘zitella’ to wife!
 Also connected to weddings, some food historians say traditionally the word ‘i zit’ means spouses.
 Irrespective of which belief is correct, even these days, ziti are often served as the first course for bridal banquets.